cjbarrows/morbles/README.md

     [x] with guard
         - for now: hard-coded to my email address upon player registration [x] UI for starting a new level
+[x] refresh player(s) after adding & saving a new level
+    - refreshed player on server -- that seemed to work for now

 ## Notes